 The shares shown in the indicator refer to persons who answered the last question with "on 20 days or more".

-Time series break between 2018 and 2022: examples of sleeping pills and tranquillisers were given in the 2022 survey, but not in 2018.
+Time series break between 2018 and 2022: from 2022, the questions include examples of sleeping pills and tranquillisers, unlike previous surveys.
 In addition, the question wording changed slightly.
-In 2011-2016, when asked about painkillers, the indication was given that no questions were asked about common headache medicines such as aspirin and paracetamol (without further examples).
+In 2011–2016, when asked about painkillers, the indication was given that no questions were asked about common headache medicines such as aspirin and paracetamol (without further examples).

 No data on the use of painkillers can be shown for 2018.